Frequently Asked Questions | The Psychology Program at College of DuPage

 COD offers more than 100 sections of its core Intro to Psychology class and more than 400 total sections of psychology courses each year.
 Psychology courses completed at COD may be fully transferable, based on Illinois Articulation Initiative (IAI) standards (www.itransfer.org).

-Contact a Psychology faculty advisor (please link to this page) for scheduling and transfer guidance and information, visit the online Catalog for course descriptions, and the Class Schedule for course offerings each term.
+Contact a Psychology faculty member (please link to this page) for scheduling and transfer guidance and information, visit the online Catalog for course descriptions, and the Class Schedule for course offerings each term.